 1 Buenos Aires

-Bienvenidos.
-Welcome to Argentina.
-Your trip begins with an orientation walk around Buenos Aires’ Microcentro district at 1 pm.
-Your leader will be waiting in the lobby of your joining point hotel.
-Pass by historic buildings along the Avenida de Mayo, including the Casa Rosada (Argentina's government house) and perhaps have a coffee in the traditional Cafe Tortoni.
-Stroll around the picturesque streets of San Telmo and its antique markets.
-Attend a group welcome meeting at 6 pm to prepare for the rest of your adventure.
+Bienvenido!
+Welcome to Buenos Aires.
+Your trip begins with an orientation walk around Buenos Aires’ Microcentro district at 1 pm – your leader will be waiting in the hotel lobby.
+Pass by historic buildings along the Avenida de Mayo, including the Casa Rosada (Argentina's government house), explore antique markets in the picturesque San Telmo area and perhaps have a coffee in the famous Cafe Tortoni.
+Make sure you're back at the hotel for your welcome meeting at 6 pm where you’ll prepare for the rest of your adventure.

 2 Colonia del Sacramento

-Today cross the Rio de la Plata (River Plate) to Colonia del Sacramento by ferry (approximately 1.5 hours).
-On arrival, enjoy free time to explore this charming colonial city, known as the oldest in Uruguay.
+The morning is free to explore Buenos Aires – just ask your leader if you need any recommendations.
+Later in the day, jump on a ferry to cross the Rio de la Plata (River Plate) to Colonia del Sacramento in Uruguay.
+When you arrive, enjoy some free time to get acquainted with one of the country’s oldest cities.
 The World Heritage-listed Barrio Historico (Old Quarter) is a great place to start.
-Stroll down the cobblestone streets and rub shoulders with locals as they sip their yerba mate (tea).
-Listen to the noisy parakeets in the Plaza Mayor, or comb Colonia’s small museums.
-For great views over the city, climb to the top of a 19th-century lighthouse that’s still in operation.
+Listen to the noisy parakeets in the Plaza Mayor or comb Colonia’s small museums.
+For great views, climb to the top of the city’s 19th-century lighthouse that’s still in operation today.

-Spend a few days experiencing life on a working Uruguayan estancia.
-Although you’re welcome to relax and explore your surroundings at your leisure, you can also get involved with day-to-day jobs around the ranch.
-As a working farm, the digs aren’t fancy, but the incredible surroundings and hospitality are something special.
-Enjoy three home-cooked meals a day and the chance to ride horses, in true gaucho (cowboy) style.
+Spend a couple of days experiencing life on a Uruguayan estancia.
+Although you’re welcome to relax and explore your surroundings at your leisure, there are plenty of opportunities to get involved with ranch activities, like making fresh empanadas or joining a game of football or volleyball.
+The digs aren’t fancy, but the surroundings and hospitality are something special.
+Eat homecooked meals including a traditional asado (barbecue), enjoy music around the campfire and maybe saddle up for a horse ride in true gaucho style.

 6 Overnight Bus - Iguazu Falls